currentxchange/purple-explainer/Blu.md

 BLUX is also issued periodically for Airdrops and other promotions.
 All issuances of BLUX are public knowledge via the [bluxbluxblux](https://wax.bloks.io/account/bluxbluxblux) contract, and listed below.

-Note: BLUX is issued to [bluxbluxblux](https://wax.bloks.io/account/bluxbluxblux) 1,000,000 at a time, in advance, where it is then distributed.
+Note: BLUX is issued to [bluxbluxblux](https://wax.bloks.io/account/bluxbluxblux) 10,000,000 at a time, in advance, where it is then distributed.

 - 5,000,000 BLUX to Promo fund [thx4dapurple](https://wax.bloks.io/account/thx4dapurple) (2/5 issued so far)
 - 500,000 BLUX to put into [Alcor Liquidity pool](https://wax.alcor.exchange/swap?output=BLUX-bluxbluxblux&input=WAX-eosio.token) (2/5 issued so far)
+- Feb 7, 2024 - 10,000,000 BLUX for 360 day PURPLE/BLUX reward pool on [Alcor])(https://wax.alcor.exchange/farm)

 # Market Making
 A BLUX / WAXP market maker was added October 21, 2023, it follows the same rules and conditions as the PURPLE / WAXP market maker described at [Purple.md](Purple.md)